Does COVID-19 damage the liver?

 In China and France, small studies provided some indications of the possible benefits of chloroquine phosphate against pneumonia caused by COVID-19 but need confirmation through randomized trials.
 However, there is no medical or scientific evidence that proves hydroxychloroquine is indeed the answer to the COVID-19 infection.

 Please do not take these medicines to prevent or treat COVID19 infections without consulting your doctor as they have several side effects.
 Self-medication can be very dangerous.
+Some of traditional medicines recommended as home remedies to prevent Covid-19 may be harmful to liver, particularly if taken in large quantity.

 Are methamphetamine users more at risk for COVID -19?